 Considerations When Purchasing a Tent

-If you are looking to purchase your first tent, there are a few things you should keep in mind regardless of which model you ultimately settle on.
+Whether you are looking to purchase your first tent, or just love a good deal, there are a few things you should keep in mind regardless of which model you ultimately settle on:

 (1) For adventures with a companion, reach for a tent with two side doors — the bigger, the better.
 The convenience of not having to climb over your sleeping friend is just worth it (tents made for two people that have only one door are usually annoying to navigate).

 (2) The right dimensions are everything.
 Make sure you have enough headroom to comfortably sit up and that your head and/or feet don't touch the ends when you are stretched out.
-If you are a fetal-position sleeper or a sprawler, don't downplay width either.
+The actual dimensions are important, but an equally critical factor is interior volume.
+For example, a tent that has a peak height of 43" that runs the entire width of the tent is almost always going to be better than a model with a peak height of 45" that only occupies a very small point in the center of the ceiling, then drops off dramatically at the sides.
+Also, if you are a fetal-position sleeper or a sprawler, don't downplay width either.
 You want to make sure that there is room for each pad and sleeping bag, plus a little extra.
 Your partner will appreciate it.

-(3) If you are going to be in the backcountry, we also strongly recommend a model with vestibules — the portion of the rain fly over each door that extends to the ground, creating a little entryway to store gear (like your boots) that you don't want in the tent with you, but you don't want to leave out in the open either.
+(3) If you are going to be in the backcountry, we also strongly recommend a model with vestibules — the portion of the rain fly that covers each door and extends to the ground.
+It creates a little entryway to store gear (like your boots and pack) that you don't want in the tent with you, but you don't want to leave out in the open either.
 This feature is less important if you are primarily car camping and can store gear elsewhere, but it can still be a nice plus.